makomi/tdd_templates/README.rst

 **The solution.** These templates provide you with such environments.
 Use them and focus on the coding: all necessary files exist and common build automation tools make it easy to compile and run your tests and application.

-The current focus lies on unit tests but integration tests might follow in the future.
+The current focus lies on unit tests but acceptance tests might follow in the future.

 Typical use cases
 -----------------